Andrew Elijah Edwards - Spirit Photography

 Follow Andrew on Instagram: @aelijahe

-SPACE’s window gallery is a novel project incubator for artists to create work for an architecturally unique space that can engages pedestrian traffic in dynamic ways.
+SPACE’s window gallery is a novel project incubator for artists to create work for an architecturally unique space that engages pedestrian traffic in dynamic ways.
 Disrupting the commercial store fronts of Congress Street, artists are selected for their sensitive consideration of this space and the proposed work's potential for a dialogue with a larger public.